Sgraham6/Sean-Graham-Projects/README.md

 ### SAS
 This folder holds files from an 8 week college class on SAS in spring 2022.
 One folder holds the projects completed over the first 7 weeks as well as the final project, and the other holds the datasets that were used.

+### Big Data
+This folder holds files from an 8 week college class on Big Data in fall 2021.
+One folder holds the homework assignments completed over each week, and the other holds the three projects assigned in the course.